salesforce/storm-dynamic-spout/README.md

 - [Apache Storm 1.0.x](https://storm.apache.org/) - This one should be self explanatory.
 - [Apache Kafka 0.10.0.x](https://kafka.apache.org/) - The underlying kafka consumer is based on this version of the Kafka-Client library.
 - [Zookeeper](https://zookeeper.apache.org/) - Metadata the spout tracks has to be persisted somewhere, by default we use Zookeeper.
-This is not a hard dependency as you can write your own [PersistenceAdapter](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceAdapter.java) implementation to store this metadata any where you would like.
+This is not a hard dependency as you can write your own [`PersistenceAdapter`](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceAdapter.java) implementation to store this metadata any where you would like.
 Mysql?
 Redis?
+Kafka?
 Sure!
 Contribute an adapter to the project!

 ## Configuration